sjaehn/chon/README.md

 # CHON

-CHON is a Python-based logic puzzle computer game with elements of chemistry.
-However, knowledge of chemistry is NOT required.
+CHON is a Python-based atomic puzzle game.
+Knowledge of chemistry is NOT required.

 ![Screenshot](doc/screenshot.jpg)

 ## Get CHON